-Genius Group's pro forma total non-current assets in the six months ended June 30, 2021 were \$44 million after adjustments, a reduction of \$1.6 million from December 31, 2020.
-These non-current assets are largely the result of the intangible assets and goodwill related to the IPO Acquisitions.
+Genius Group's pro forma total non-current assets in the six months ended June 30, 2021 were \$50.4 million after adjustments, a reduction of \$1.4 million from December 31, 2020.
+These non-current assets are largely the result of the intangible assets, right of use assets and goodwill related to the IPO Acquisitions.
 Management has made estimates regarding the purchase price allocations for these IPO Acquisitions.
-These adjustments amount to \$30.1 million.
+These adjustments amount to \$36.4 million.
 Apart from the Pre-IPO Group, the non-current assets of the IPO Acquisitions make up the remaining \$2.1 million of non-current assets, of which UAV accounts for \$1.1 million in property and equipment and Education Angels accounts for \$0.6 million in intangible assets.

 Current Liabilities: The Pre-IPO Group's current liabilities increased from \$5.4 million as of December 31, 2020 to \$5.8 million in the six months ended June 30, 2021.
 The largest items in our current liabilities were deferred revenue which grew from \$1.5 million to \$1.7 million, and accrued expenses and other current liabilities which grew from \$1.8 million to \$1.9 million.
-The most significant change in current liabilities was accounts payable which increased from \$0.8 million to \$1.2 million relating to growth in revenues and corresponding partner commissions.
+The most significant change in current liabilities was accounts payable which increased from \$0.8 million to \$1.2 million relating to growth in revenues and corresponding partner commissions

-Genius Group's pro forma total current liabilities in the six months ended June 30, 2021 was \$11.4 million after adjustments, the same as December 31, 2020, with accrued expenses and other current liabilities at \$4.2 million and deferred revenue at \$3.4 million.
+Genius Group's pro forma total current liabilities in the six months ended June 30, 2021 was \$12.3 million after adjustments, compared to \$12.3 million as at December 31, 2020, with accrued expenses and other current liabilities at \$4.2 million, deferred revenue at \$3.4 million and right of use liabilities of \$1.1 million of which \$0.6 million is due to the GAAP to IFRS adjustment for UAV on their operating lease liabilities.
 Two of the four IPO Acquisitions, UAV and PIN, have a similar proportion of annual education programs to the Pre-IPO Group.
-Current liabilities of the IPO Acquisitions totaled \$5.6 million, of which UAV had \$3.0 million in current liabilities with \$1.7 million in deferred revenue and \$0.8 million in accrued expenses, and PIN had \$1.9 million in current liabilities with \$1.5 million in accrued expenses.
+Current liabilities of the IPO Acquisitions totaled \$6.4 million including the GAAP to IFRS adjustment for UAV, of which UAV had \$3.6 million in current liabilities with \$1.7 million in deferred revenue, \$0.8 million in accrued expenses and \$0.6 million in right of use liabilities, and PIN had \$2.1 million in current liabilities with \$1.6 million in accrued expenses.